The iUniversity

 Emmanuel Chabrier (1841–1894)

 Emmanuel Chabrier (1841–1894) was a French Romantic composer and pianist.
-Although known primarily for two of his orchestral works, España and Joyeuse marche, he left an important corpus of operas (including L’étoile), songs, and piano music.
-He was admired by composers as diverse as Debussy, Ravel, Richard Strauss, Satie, Schmitt, Stravinsky, and the group of composers known as Les six.
-Chabrier’s friends in Paris included Gabriel Fauré, Ernest Chausson, and Vincent d’Indy, as well as the painters Henri Fantin-Latour, Edgar Degas and Édouard Manet, whose Thursday soirées Chabrier attended and writers such as Émile Zola, Alphonse Daudet, Jean Moréas, Jean Richepin, Auguste Villiers de l’Isle-Adam and Stéphane Mallarmé.
+Although known primarily for two of his orchestral works, España and Joyeuse marche, he left an important corpus of operas, songs, and piano music.
+He was admired by composers as diverse as Debussy, Ravel, Richard Strauss, Satie, Schmitt, Stravinsky, and the group of French composers known as Les six.
+Chabrier’s friends in Paris included Gabriel Fauré, Ernest Chausson, and Vincent d’Indy, as well as the painters Henri Fantin-Latour, Edgar Degas, and Édouard Manet, the latter whose Thursday soirées Chabrier attended, and writers such as Émile Zola, Alphonse Daudet, Jean Moréas, Jean Richepin, Auguste Villiers de l’Isle-Adam, and Stéphane Mallarmé.

-On a trip to Munich with Henri Duparc in 1879, he discovered Wagner’s opera Tristan und Isolde.
-This event led him to realize his true passion for composition, and he resigned from the Ministry of the Interior in 1880.
-That year he composed his piano cycle Pièces pittoresques, of which the Idylle greatly influenced Francis Poulenc.
+On a trip to Munich with Henri Duparc in 1879, Chabrier discovered Richard Wagner’s opera Tristan und Isolde.
+This event led him to realize his true passion for music composition, and he resigned from his full time post at the Ministry of the Interior the following year.

-Chabrier plunged himself into the scores of Wagner, and became an assistant to Charles Lamoureux in preparing concert performances of the German composer’s works in Paris.
-He travelled to London (1882) and Brussels (1883) to hear Wagner’s Ring cycle.
-However, the strength of Chabrier’s musical personality and his essential Frenchness of temperament and sensibility made it impossible for him to do more than experiment with Wagner’s more superficial technical procedures, without getting involved in the aesthetic and philosophical theories.
+Chabrier plunged himself into the scores of Richard Wagner and became an assistant to Charles Lamoureux in preparing concert performances of Wagner’s works in Paris.
+In 1882, he travelled to London to hear Wagner’s The Ring of the Nibelung and to Brussels the following year to hear it again.
+However, the strength of Chabrier’s musical personality and his essential Frenchness of temperament and sensibility made it impossible for him to do more than experiment with Wagner’s more superficial technical procedures without getting involved in the aesthetic and philosophical theories.

-In 1882 Chabrier visited Spain, which resulted in his most famous work, España (1883), a mixture of popular airs he had heard and his own imagination.
-In the view of his friend Duparc, this composition for orchestra demonstrated an individual style that seemed to come from nowhere; other contemporary musicians were more condescending.
-(Wikipedia)
+In 1882 Chabrier visited Spain, which resulted in his most famous work, the beautiful España (1883), a mixture of popular airs that he had heard and others of his own imagination.
+In the view of his friend Duparc, this composition for orchestra demonstrated an individual style that seemed to come from nowhere.
+Other contemporary musicians were more condescending, however.

 Charles Bordes (1863 – 1909)

-Charles Bordes (1863 – 1909) became maître de chapelle at the église Saint-Gervais in Paris in 1890, and there he created the Saint-Gervais singers choir.
-In 1892 he organized the Saint-Gervais holy weeks where the mass was accompanied by French and Italian sacred choral music from the Renaissance.
+Charles Bordes (1863-1909) became maître de chapelle at the église Saint-Gervais in Paris in 1890, and there he created the Saint-Gervais Singers choir.
+In 1892 he organized the Saint-Gervais Holy Weeks featuring solemn Catholic services from Palm Sunday through Easter Sunday and where the mass was accompanied by French and Italian sacred choral music from the Renaissance.
 This composition student of César Franck effectively brought out of almost complete obscurity one of the greatest bodies of music ever created: the sacred music of the Renaissance and the great composers of that time: Josquin, Palestrina, Victoria, Gallus and Lassus.
 The Saint-Gervais concerts had a very important effect on the very alive artistic community in Paris at that time, most notably Claude Debussy.
 It was Bordes work that lead to St. Pius X’s Motu Proprio Tra le sollecitudini of 1903 to restore Gregorian chant in the liturgy.
 Classical and Baroque compositions had long been favoured over Gregorian chant.

-REDOThe Franck tradition was passed onto his students, one of whom was the French composer Joseph-Guy Ropartz, who died in 1955.
-His name is almost completely unknown in classical music circles and his music unplayed.
-During my forty years of study of the works of Franck and his students, Ropartz’ music was so elusive that one was unable to discover it at all for many years.
-It was not until scores appeared on the internet for the first time in around 2006 (on imslp.org), that I began to realize that I had discovered a great composer, one of the greatest composers of the 20th century!
+The Franck tradition was passed onto his students, one of whom was the French composer Joseph-Guy Ropartz (1864-1955).
+His name is almost completely unknown in classical music circles today and his music unplayed.
+During my forty years of study of the works of Franck and his students, Ropartz’ music was so elusive that I was unable to discover it at all for many years.
+It was not until scores appeared on the internet for the first time in around 2006 (on imslp.org), that I began to realize that I had discovered a great composer.
 On my trips to France during 2007 and 2009, I found newly released compact disc recordings of Ropartz’ music, and all of this opened the door for me.
 In January, 2010, I wrote an article about Guy Ropartz’s 3rd Symphony.
+(Don Robertson)

 Videos